 Scroll to Continue

-Other events with hula front and center include: The Hula Arts at Kilauea Series, (Hawaii Volcanoes National Park) Iolani Luahine Hula Festival and Hula Scholarship Competition (February, Kailua-Kona), Queen Liliuokalani Festival (September, Hilo), Moku o Keawe International Festival (November, Kohala Coast).
+Other events with hula front and center include: The Hula Arts at Kilauea Series, (Hawaii Volcanoes National Park) Iolani Luahine Hula Festival and Hula Scholarship Competition (January/February, Kailua-Kona), Queen Liliuokalani Festival (September, Hilo), and the Moku o Keawe International Festival (November, Kohala Coast).

 You can also see live performances at historic sites like Hulihee Palace and the Island of Hawaii’s hotels and resorts.
 While serious study of hula is undertaken in a halau hula under the tutelage of a kumu hula, more casual lessons are often offered at select island of Hawaii hotels and resorts.
 A luau is another fun and festive place to watch hula and learn about Hawaiian and Polynesian culture.